professorbee/rei-hino/README.md

 Neural network stuff with Jetson and also just like any other Linux machine

+This project is named for Sailor Mars from Sailor Moon, just in case anyone asks

 ### TODO
 - Set up network tables
 - Link to Darknet